 fax: 204 948.2461

-Health World Education Includes a 15 minute educational video for students as well as printable lesson plans for supplemental activities and assignments that add up to over 100 additional instructional minutes.
-A link for parents & caregivers to view the video is available Synopsis: The Keeping Kids Safe is an Learning video teaches students in grades K-2, age-appropriate sexual abuse prevention and personal body safety education.
-Students will learn the difference between safe and unsafe touches as well as safe and unsafe secrets.
-They will learn that the body often gives warning signals, “Uh-Oh feelings”, when something feels uncomfortable or wrong and that they should tell a safe adult about those feelings.
+Synopsis: The Keeping Kids Safe program series spans K-8thgrade.
+The video lesson teaches students age-appropriate sexual abuse prevention and personal body safety education.
+Students will learn the difference between safe and unsafe touches, safe and unsafe secrets, and how to define consent.
+Students will learn that the body often gives warning signals, “Uh-Oh feelings”, when something feels uncomfortable or wrong and that they should tell a safe adult about those feelings.
 Students will learn the Safety Rule about Touching, what parts of their body are private (those covered by a swimsuit) and how to assertively say no and tell a safe adult if the safety rule is broken.
-This program emphasizes that children are the bosses of their own body, they have the right to say who touches their body, and that it is never their fault if something bad or hurtful happens.
-The Keeping Kids Safe a supplemental lesson plans further instill the importance of the Safety Rule about Touching to help children recognize sexual abuse.
-Students will have the opportunity to demonstrate how to say no and tell a safe adult about uncomfortable feelings and touche through activities and role-play.
+These programs emphasizes that children are the bosses of their own body, they have the right to say who touches their body, and that it is never their fault if something bad or hurtful happens.
+The Keeping Kids Safe programs further instill the importance of the Safety Rule about Touching to help children recognize sexual abuse.
+Students will have the opportunity to demonstrate how to say no and tell a safe adult about uncomfortable feelings and touches through activities and role-play.

 - Safe & Unsafe Touches